 The next step in the holiday sickness claims process might be to contact our holiday claims advisors so that your case can be reviewed for free.

-In any type of holiday accident claim, there will be a limitation period.
-In the UK, for package holiday claims, this is a 3-year period from the date you were made ill on holiday.
+In any type of holiday accident claim, there will usually be a limitation period.
+For package holiday claims, this is a 3-year period from the date you were made ill on holiday.
 If you make a claim directly against a hotel or restaurant abroad (instead of your package holiday provider), the time limit will be based on local legislation.

 Where your child has been sick on holiday, you could become a litigation friend and make a claim on their behalf.
 That is something we can help with so long as you claim before their 18th birthday (the 3-year limit does not apply).
 If you don’t, a claim is still possible but they will need to deal with it themselves before their 21st birthday.